-The change in the fair value of a hedging instrument is recognised in profit or loss as other expense.
-The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognised in profit or loss as other expense.
-For fair value hedges relating to items carried at amortised cost, any adjustment to carrying value is amortised through profit or loss over the remaining term of the hedge using the EIR method.
-The EIR amortisation may begin as soon as an adjustment exists and no later than when the hedged item ceases to be adjusted for changes in its fair value attributable to the risk being hedged.
+The change in the fair value of a hedging instrument is recognised in profit or loss as other gains and losses.
+The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognised in profit or loss as other gains and losses.
+For fair value hedges relating to items carried at amortised cost, any adjustment to carrying value is amortised through profit or loss over the remaining term of the hedged item ceases to be adjusted for changes in its fair value attributable to the risk being hedged.
 If the hedged item is derecognised, the unamortised fair value is recognised immediately in profit or loss.